larrycorsini/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: 'Network Administrator, aspiring cybersecurity expert, and tech enthusiast'
     subtitle: >-
-      – Based in Orem, Utah.
-With a degree in IT (Network Administration & Security), I’ve gained hands-on experience in virtualization, security, and system administration through my personal and professional projects.
+      – with a degree in IT (Network Administration & Security), I’ve gained hands-on experience in virtualization, security, and system administration through my personal and professional projects.
 I thrive on problem-solving, optimizing networks, and building scalable systems.
 I’m constantly learning and improving my skills in network infrastructure, cybersecurity, and cloud technologies.
 Let's connect and explore opportunities to collaborate!
     styles:
       self:
         height: auto